Mahira Khan: Breakthrough and television success (2011–2016)

-Mahira gained nationwide fame with the television drama Humsafar (2011), in which she played Khirad Ehsan opposite Fawad Khan.
+Khan gained nationwide fame with the television drama Humsafar (2011), in which she played Khirad Ehsan opposite Fawad Khan.
 The serial, based on Farhat Ishtiaq's novel, became a cultural phenomenon in Pakistan and among South Asian audiences abroad.
 Her performance earned her the Lux Style Award for Best Television Actress and established her as a leading name in Pakistani television.

 Following the success of Humsafar, she starred in the spiritual romance Shehr-e-Zaat (2012), portraying Falak, a woman on a journey of self-discovery and faith.
 The serial received critical acclaim and earned her the Hum Award for Best Actress.

 In 2014, she appeared in the biographical romance Sadqay Tumhare, written by Khalil-ur-Rehman Qamar, playing Shano.
 The drama, based on Qamar's real-life love story, was another success and earned her the Hum Award for Best Actress.

 Her next major television appearance was Bin Roye (2016), adapted from Farhat Ishtiaq's novel of the same name.
 She reprised her film role for the serial version, which became a commercial success and reinforced her reputation as one of Pakistan's leading actresses.

-Film career (2015–present)
+Film Stardom and Television Return (2015–present)

-Mahira made her return to cinema with Bin Roye (2015), opposite Humayun Saeed and Armeena Khan.
+Khan made her return to cinema with Bin Roye (2015), opposite Humayun Saeed and Armeena Khan.
 The film was both critically and commercially successful, earning her the Lux Style Award for Best Actress (Film).

 She next appeared in Ho Mann Jahaan (2016), a coming-of-age musical drama, alongside Adeel Hussain, Sheheryar Munawar, and Sonya Jehan.
-The film performed well at the box office and earned her another Lux Style Award nomination.
+The film performed well at the box office and earned her another Lux Style Award for Best Actress (Film).

-In 2017, she made her Bollywood debut in Raees opposite Shah Rukh Khan.
-The film was a major commercial success, ranking among the highest-grossing Indian films of the year.
+In 2017, she made her Hindi film debut in India with Rahul Dholakia's gangster action film Raees opposite Shah Rukh Khan.
+The film was a moderate commercial success, nonetheless, ranking among the highest-grossing Indian films of the year.
 Due to political tensions between India and Pakistan, she was unable to participate in the film’s promotional activities in India.

 Later that year, she starred in the social-drama Verna, directed by Shoaib Mansoor, playing a rape survivor seeking justice.
-Her performance received widespread praise and a nomination for the Lux Style Awards for Best Actress.
+Her performance received widespread praise and a Lux Style Award for Best Actress (Film).

+In the 2018 romantic comedy Saat Din Mohabbat In, Mahira Khan played Neeli, a wry and humorous mohallah girl, marking her first venture into the comedy genre.
+While the film received mixed reviews, with some critics praising her comic timing and versatility, others found the acting unconvincing.
+Despite the polarized reception, the film was a commercial success.

 In 2019, she appeared in the romantic musical Superstar opposite Bilal Ashraf.
 The film was commercially successful and her performance was positively reviewed.
+She received Lux Style Award for Best Actress (Film) in both critics and viewers choice categories.